PFH spectral invariants and $C^\infty$ closing lemmas: Asymptotics of PFH spectral invariants

 Here in the second line we have used \eqref{eqn:echvol} and the hypothesis that $d(\gamma_i)\to\infty$.

 Now we can choose $X$ to make $V$ arbitrarily close to

 Thus we obtain

-Now observe that both sides of the above inequality change by the same amount if one adds a constant to $H_1$ or $H_2$.
+By Remark~\ref{rem:constantshift}, both sides of the above inequality change by the same amount if one adds a constant to $H_1$ or $H_2$.
 Thus the above inequality is true for any $H_1$ and $H_2$, without the hypothesis that $H_1<H_2$.
 In particular, the above inequality is true with $H_1$ and $H_2$ switched, which gives

 The above two inequalities imply the theorem. \end{proof}

 \begin{remark} By choosing the ball packings carefully, as in the proof of \cite[Thm.\ 1.1]{ruelle}, one can show that the rate of convergence in Theorem~\ref{thm:weyl} is $O(d(\gamma_i)^{-1/2})$. \end{remark}